pip-services/pip-services-docs/content/en/python/data/_index.md

         self._persister.configure(config)
 ```

-Configuration for your microservice that includes memory and file persistence may look the following way.
+Furthermore, the configuration of your microservice that includes memory and file persistence may look the following way:

 ```yaml
 ...